 1. Protecting Patients at Reception

 While operatories may pose the highest risk for virus transmission, reception isn’t without its issues.
 Conversations between administrative staff and patients happen during every visit — and these interactions can pose a significant issue without proper PPE equipment for protection.
-Checking in for an appointment, scheduling a subsequent visit, or consultations all require some face-to-face time — which can be problematic during a pandemic where oral water droplets can transmit a virus.
+Checking in for an appointment, scheduling a subsequent visit, or consultations all require some face-to-face time — which can be problematic during a cold and flu spurt, where oral water droplets can transmit bacteria or a virus.
 Outfitting your reception area with a sneeze guard barrier protects patients without hindering key interactions or the patient’s experience.

 2. Protecting Administrative Staff